 - Underpayments: With underpayments, the best action is to immediately issue a separate check for the missing amount.
 You don't want to be liable for any negative personal or financial consequences underpayments could have on the employee.
 Your state may also have laws requiring you to correct underpayments before the next payroll.

 - Overpayments: If the error is an overpayment, then you can deduct the additional amount from the employee's next paycheck (or the next few paychecks) to receive your reimbursement.
+States have different laws for how long employers have to recoup overpayments, so make sure you know those before adjusting paychecks.

 - Delays: As with underpayments, employees have to get their money as soon as possible.
 The Fair Labor Standards Act (FLSA) considers late payments and non-payments to be the same.
 Whether you could get hit with a penalty depends on if the delay was beyond your control, such as a severe illness on payroll day or a bank error.
 Cash flow shortages and similar reasons don't fall under that category.
 Actual penalty amounts depend on your state's laws.